rfbaylon/Philosophy-Notes/Genres/Continental/Economics/Metaeconomics/Socialism/Labor Theory of Value.md

 ##### Means of Production (MoP)
 The MoP are the tools the workers use to make commodities.
 	Examples: the printing press of the publishing house, the espresso machine of the coffee shop, the hammer of the carpentry firm.
-	Just like a worker, MoP are destined to deccay without upkeep: the cost of their upkeep must be calculated when searching for its true value.
+	Just like a worker, MoP are destined to decay without upkeep: the cost of their upkeep must be calculated when searching for its true value.
 		If a machine lasts 1 month (for example) the value of the machine is dispersed into its products.
 If it helps to make 30 things, each of those 30 things increases in value by 1/30.

 ##### Resources /  Materials